stewart-lab/scRNAseq_library/README.md

    This command creates a new Conda environment using the configuration specified in the `scRNA-seq.yml` file.

-   **IMPORTANT:** Before running the command, open the `scRNA-seq.yml` file in a text editor and change the `prefix:` line to match the location where your Conda is installed.
+   **IMPORTANT:** Before running the command, open the `scRNA-seq.yml` file in a text editor and change the `prefix:` line (LOCATED AY BOTTOM) to match the location where your Conda is installed.
 This      location is usually the `envs` directory inside your Anaconda or Miniconda installation directory.
 For example, if Anaconda is installed at `/home/user/anaconda3`, the prefix          should be `/home/user/anaconda3/envs`.

 4. **Activate R within the Conda environment**
 ```bash